Environmental guidance for your business in Northern Ireland & Scotland

 If you use (abstract) water from surface water or groundwater for cleaning vehicles, you may need an authorisation from your environmental regulator.
 In Scotland refer to the CAR Practical Guide for further information.

-If you want to discharge anything other than clean, uncontaminated water into a surface water drain, or directly into surface water or groundwater, you must have:
+In Northern Ireland If you want to discharge anything other than clean, uncontaminated water into a surface water drain, or directly into surface water or groundwater, you must have a discharge consent from the Northern Ireland Environment Agency (NIEA).

 If your business discharges trade effluent to a public sewer, you must have a valid trade effluent consent from your water and sewerage company.